astronomer/astronomer/docs/cli-getting-started.md

 └── requirements.txt #For any python packages
 ```

-_Note_: The image will take some time to build the first time.
+**Note:** The image will take some time to build the first time.
 Right now, you have to rebuild the image each time you want to add an additional package or requirement.

 ## II.
 Getting Started